 25. Langham Hotel, London

-It's our second trip to London in the top ten, this time the purpose built Langham Hotel in Marylebone.
-The hotel opened in 1865 and is said to be haunted by at least five different ghosts.
+The purpose built Langham Hotel in Marylebone first opened in 1865 and is said to be haunted by at least five different ghosts.
 The prolific of these ghosts is the spirit of a German prince who is said to have died after being thrown out of a window in one of the guest rooms on the upper floors of the hotel.
 There's also a spirit who has been sighted passing closed doors and solid walls.

 24. HMP Shepton Mallet, Somerset